You are here

 The LA Times calls Prague “Hollywood East.”
 Study in Prague at Europe’s #1 Film School.
 Travel to Germany (Berlin, Dresden, Munich); Austria (Vienna, Salzburg) and the Czech Republic (Terezin, Cesky Krumlov) These cities are rich in history, architecture, art,music, theatre and cinema.
 Excursions include sightseeing tours, international film festivals, film studios, and museums.

 With expert guidance, students will get involved with screenwriting, directing, acting, lighting, cinematography, composition, art decoration, and Avid editing as director, actor, author, designer, and producer of their own short digital video/film.
-All classes in production, history and theory are taught in English by the distinguished faculty of the National Film School and Charles University.
+All classes in production, history and theory are taught in English by the distinguished faculty of Europe’s #1 Film School and Charles University.
 Guest lecturers include Academy Award-winning members of the renowned Czech New Wave.